Why Should I Hire a Divorce Attorney

 At Jacobs Berger, we work hard to mitigate the many financial, emotional, and practical stresses that can arise during divorce, and seek to find resolutions which protect the stability of the entire family and help to build solid foundations moving forward.

-Call our Morristown office at (973) 354-4551 to discuss your unique needs, concerns, and situation when it comes to any kind of divorce matter in a confidential and comprehensive case assessment with our legal team today.
+Call our Morristown office at (973) 354-4551 to discuss your unique needs, concerns, and situation when it comes to any kind of divorce matter in a strategic planning session with our legal team today.

 Filing for Divorce